sveneisenschmidt/opentrans/README.md

 opentrans
 =========

-Allows to create OpenTRANS comptaible documents from PHP
+Allows to read, create and write OpenTRANS compatible documents from PHP